mykisscool/video-game-inventory/README.md

 #### Database setup and dependencies

-If you don't have SASS installed, you'll need to run the following command:
+If you don't have Sass installed, you'll need to run the following command:

 > `bundle install`